EURAC-EEBgroup/CULTURAL-E-Data-Visualization-Library/README.md

 # Cultural-e Visualization Library - simviz

 The present project makes use of a standard structure for data science projects, that aims at correctness and reproducibility.
-The results are multiple and comprise: an installable Python library, Jupiter notebooks and HTML reports, data cleanup scripts for the standard input data, and an effective development environment.
+The results are multiple and comprise: an installable Python library, Jupiter notebooks and HTML reports, data clean-up scripts for the standard input data, and an effective development environment.

 For more information, please refer to the homepage of the project on which this work is based: [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).